bluffingo/OpenSB/README.md

 ## How to set this up
 1. Install [composer](https://getcomposer.org/).
-2. From the terminal run `composer i`.
+2. From the command prompt/terminal run `composer i`.
 3. Copy `config.sample.php` and name it as `config.php`
 4. Edit the config file, change the database auth details to the ones you use.